Share

 Main findings

-In semen samples exposed in vitro to RF-EMR from a current-generation smartphone during a WhatsApp voice call, decreases in sperm motility and viability were observed with WiFi exposure but not with 4G or 5G exposure.
-The abstract notes that use of a cellphone case or greater distance from the sample lessened the effects, and that there was large variability among smartphones.
+In this in vitro study, semen samples exposed to smartphone RF-EMR during WhatsApp voice calls showed decreased sperm motility and viability with WiFi exposure, but not with 4G or 5G exposure.
+The study was described as exploratory, and the authors noted large variability among smartphones.

 Outcomes measured